bikeshaving/crank/website/guides/05-special-tags-and-props.md

 ```

 ## Special Tags
 Crank provides several element tags which have special meaning when rendering.
-In actuality, these tags are symbols and behave similarly to string tags, except they affect the diffing algorithm.
+In actuality, these tags are symbols and behave similarly to string tags, except they affect the diffing algorithm and output.

 ### Fragment
 Crank provides a `Fragment` tag, which allows you to render multiple children into a parent without wrapping them in another DOM node.
 Under the hood, iterables which appear in the element tree are also implicitly wrapped in a `Fragment` element by the renderer.